-To select airflow from the registers of the floor console, slide the airflow control to the top.

-To select no airflow from the registers of the floor console, slide the airflow control to the bottom.
+To select airflow from the floor console registers, slide the control to the top.
+To select no airflow from the floor console registers, slide the control to the bottom.

-REAR WINDOW DEFROSTER 📟
+REAR WINDOW DEFROSTER WINDOW

 Used to manually enable or disable rear window defrost in all modes.
 After approximately 10 minutes of rear defrost operation, the climate control system will automatically disable the rear defrost operation.
 If desired, the rear defrost can be manually disabled through the use of the rear defrost button.
 When operating, the rear defrost indicator will be lit.